Riley McCormick

-Riley McCormick (born August 25, 1991) is a Canadian diver.
+Riley Jacob McCormick (born August 25, 1991) is a Canadian diver.
 He placed 16th in the individual 10m platform event at the 2008 Summer Olympics in Beijing.
 He also placed 11th in the individual 10m platform event at the 2012 Summer Olympics in London.
-He currently studies at Arizona State University in Tempe, Arizona.
-He was born in Victoria, British Columbia.
+He studied at Arizona State University in Tempe, Arizona and graduated law school from the University of Illinois-Chicago.
+He is 5 foot 10 and was born in Victoria, British Columbia.